harishvc/challenges/README.md

    9.4 [Find the longest repeating substring (_longest substring of a string that occurs at least twice_)](https://github.com/harishvc/challenges/blob/master/string-longest-increasing-substring.py)  :boom: :bulb: :notes:
    9.5 [Find the longest substring with two unique characters] (https://github.com/harishvc/challenges/blob/master/longest-subset-of-string-with-two-characters.py) :notes: :thumbsup:
    9.6 Find the longest substring with k unique characters
    9.7 Find the longest substring with non-repeating characters
+   9.8 Longest Substring with At Most K Distinct Characters
 10.[Given an input string and pattern find the minimum window in the input string that will contain all the characters in the pattern](https://github.com/harishvc/challenges/blob/master/minimum-window-matching-pattern.py)  :notes: :rocket:
 11. Find the **first non repeating character** in string